Murdered, missing and mysterious deaths of Native girls and women on or near the Yakama Reservation and in urban areas:

 In the court system

-• Maria Martinez, 50, and Shante Barney, 23, were stabbed to death on April 9 in a trailer home near Brownstown.
+• Maria Martinez, 50, and Shante Barney, 23, were stabbed to death on April 9, 2020 in a trailer home near Brownstown.
 Edward Charles Robinson has been charged in federal court with with two counts of first-degree murder and a single count of assault with a dangerous weapon in connection with deaths of his mother and sister-in-law.
+His trial is set to begin May 16, 2022.

 • Alillia “Lala” Minthorn, 25, was last seen in Toppenish in early May 2019.
-Her body was found May 29 in a remote location on Ahtanum Ridge north of Brownstown, where a witness had told investigators she was shot May 3.
-Jordan Everett Stevens, 29, was indicted in her murder and faces trial in Sept.
-8, 2020 in U.S. District Court in Yakima.
+Her body was found May 29, 2019 in a remote location on Ahtanum Ridge north of Brownstown, where a witness had told investigators she was shot May 3.
+Jordan Everett Stevens, 29, was found guilty of first-degree murder on June 10, 2021 in her shooting death.
+The jury also found him guilty of discharging a firearm while committing a crime.
+His sentencing is set for Dec.
+15, 2021.

 • Catherine Eneas-Squeochs, 49, was among five people shot to death in the 5100 block of Medicine Valley Road in White Swan on June 8, 2019.
-James Dean Cloud was indicted on first-degree murder charges in February in U.S. District Court.
+James Dean Cloud was indicted on first-degree murder charges in U.S. District Court.
 He and another man, Donovan Quinn Carter Cloud, face several federal charges.
+Their trial is scheduled to take place in February 2022.

 Closed in the court system